-If you are unable to resolve the concern after initial contact with the instructor or the TA, and you have met with your academic advisor, you should then connect with the Graduate Program Chair for your major (or the department offering the course).
+If you are unable to resolve the concern after initial contact with the instructor or the TA, and you have met with your academic advisor, you should then connect with the Computer Engineering Program Chair (or the department offering the course).
 The Graduate Program Chair will confer with the instructor and/or TA to better understand the concern and try to resolve the problem.
 Please note that before meeting with the Graduate Program Chair you should have made a reasonable effort to meet with the course instructor (not just the TA) and get the issue resolved.
 When contacting the Graduate Program Chair provide all the relevant details such as the course syllabus, assignment handout, email exchange with the instructor etc. so that the Graduate Program Chair concerns.
+Please be brief and precise in the description of your concerns.
 In some cases, the Graduate Program Chair would like to meet you.
 When coming for the meeting please bring along all the relevant documents.